-New York's beloved street dining sheds are being taken down in response to a push by the mayor and city council president, despite the fact that they are beloved by communities and even supported by NYCDOT.
+New York's beloved street dining sheds were taken down in response to a push by the mayor and city council president, despite the fact that they are beloved by communities and even supported by NYCDOT.
+They should be brought back.

 A wonderful new trend emerged in New York during the pandemic that transformed sidewalks into major social gathering hubs.
 “Dining sheds” and sidewalk seating areas popped up all over the city, expanding the areas where we can gather, connect, and enjoy life.
 These places became truly wonderful hangout spots for all members of the community and revitalized the streets of our city.

-Unfortunately, these spaces are now being removed.
-Because of new rules that put a number of costs and restrictions on street dining with the goal of returning space to cars and control to the government, the majority of these great places are being torn down.
-This is a tragedy for the city and one that we can't just stand by and watch.
-So much more than outdoor dining is being lost.
-What we are losing is social life, community connection, and the very soul of the city.
+Unfortunately, these spaces have now been removed.
+Due to the new rules that put restrictions on street dining with the goal of returning space to cars and control to the government, the vast majority of dining sheds were torn down.
+This was a tragedy for our city because much more than outdoor dining was lost.
+We lost much of our social life, community connections, and a part of the city's soul.

 Poppy's